Eskimo (album): Diskomo

+Critical reception

+The Fort Lauderdale Sun-Sentinel wrote that "Eskimo is truly a new branch on the rock and roll family tree, truly original music, a new sound."
+Spin called it "an album-length threnody for wind machine and invented language".

+The Rolling Stone Album Guide deemed Eskimo "a dreary and dank concept album."
+The Spin Alternative Record Guide called it "creepy and funny" and "the Residents' zenith."

 Track listing

 1987 CD bonus tracks

 Tracks 7-10 taken from the 1979 album Subterranean Modern.
 The album also featured the music of San Francisco bands Chrome, MX-80 Sound and Tuxedomoon.